Today is Father’s Day (in North America), traditionally where Father’s Receive:

-Which we (as Fathers) cherish and love, but, if you can’t find the macaroni, or your pencil crayons here are some technology ideas that you can get Dad, to show him you appreciate his good works.
+We (as Fathers) cherish and love, but if you can’t find the macaroni or your pencil crayons, here are some technology ideas that you can get Dad to show him you appreciate his good works.

 Renew His Anti-Virus Subscription

-Might not line up too well, but you can always buy him one of the cards in a store and he can use it when his expires.
+It might not line up too well, but you can always buy him one of the cards in a store, and he can use it when his expires.
 If Dad does not believe in Anti-Virus or believes the Windows Defender is enough, slap him, and tell him to install something.
 No, commercial anti-virus will not catch everything, but it is better than nothing!

-The amount of golf technology out there including a swing analyzer that you wear and it tells you what you are doing wrong?
+The amount of golf technology out there, including a swing analyzer that you wear, tells you what you are doing wrong?
 Where was this stuff when I was learning to play?
 When I was learning to play, woods were made of wood (although).

-To the Amazon streaming service, Netflix or maybe even the NFL Ticket thing, that allows you to watch any NFL game you want.
-If your Pa is into sports or entertainment you cannot go wrong with this gift.
+The Amazon streaming service, Netflix, or maybe even the NFL Ticket thing allows you to watch any NFL game you want.
+If your Pa is into sports or entertainment, you cannot go wrong with this gift.
 A subscription to Zinio (maybe for the Golf Magazine) would be good as well!